perlpunk/App-AppSpec-p5/README.md

 ## Installation

 This is a perl tool.
-In order to use it, you need to install the CPAN module App::AppSpec (which itself requires App::Spec).
+In order to use it, you either need to install it from CPAN, or try the standalone version.

+It should work for any perl version 5.10 or higher.

+### CPAN installation

+You need to install the CPAN module App::AppSpec.

 This can be done with the `cpan` or `cpanm` command:

-    cpan App::AppSpec
-    cpanm App::AppSpec
+    % cpanm App::AppSpec

-It should work for any perl version 5.10 or higher.

-I will try to generate a self containing perl executable in the future.
+    # or
+    % cpan App::AppSpec

+The `cpanm` command might be easier since it doesn't require configuration.
+You need to install `cpanminus` for that (e.g. `apt-get install cpanminus`).

+## Standalone version

+For a standalone version of the script, checkout the `standalone` branch.
+There you will find `bin/appspec`.

+It currently requires perl 5.20 or higher, otherwise you will get an error message.